IAmJonoBo/Prometheus/README.md

   retries, and rate limiting while masking PII using the built-in Presidio redactor before storing artefacts (install with `poetry install --extras pii` to enable local detection).
-- performs hybrid retrieval with RapidFuzz (lexical) and a hashing-based Qdrant vector backend (in-process via `qdrant-client`).
+- performs hybrid retrieval with RapidFuzz (lexical), OpenSearch (BM25), and a Qdrant vector backend backed by Sentence-Transformers embeddings with an optional cross-encoder reranker for precision gains.
 - attempts to dispatch execution via Temporal and fallbacks to webhook/in-memory when the host is unavailable, logging the outcome to the event bus.
 - pushes monitoring metrics to a Prometheus Pushgateway if reachable and mirrors